jwilferd10/My-Daily-Planner/README.md

 :arrow_forward: :white_circle: Indicates that the time has passed

 Users can save each entry to localStorage individually or altogether based on the type of save button clicked.
 This is likewise for deleting entries, however if the 'Delete All' button is engaged users will be prompted with a modal to confirm their decision.
+For the mobile version users must use the 'Save All' button to store their input.

 It's my hope that My Daily Planner helps YOU out anyway possible, happy coding!
 </p>